parthwpdeveloper/demo-repo/README.md

 # demo-repo
-this repo is created is learn github
+this repo is created is learn github!